-OVERVIEW: The Mertz Gilmore Foundation has a strong Climate Change Solutions program, which makes grants available to individuals and groups who promote greater use of clean energy, develop renewable sources of energy, and those who are engaged in research and education on climate change.
+OVERVIEW: The Mertz Gilmore Foundation's Climate Change Solutions program funds individuals and groups who promote greater use of clean energy, develop renewable sources of energy, and those who are engaged in research and education on climate change.

 IP TAKE: They don't have the deepest pockets, but they want to be a major player on climate change.